demidenm/PyReliMRI/docs/introduction.rst

 The ROI based ICC is integrated with the `Nilearn datasets <https://nilearn.github.io/dev/modules/datasets.html>`_.
 As a result, \
 the atlas options include deterministic: AAL, Destrieux 2009, Harvard-Oxford, Juelich, Pauli 2017, Shaefer 2018, Talairach, and probablistic options: \
 Difumo, Harvard-Oxford, Juelich, Pauli 2017 and Smith 2009.
 Take note of the quality of each atlas as it is uploaded to Nilearn Datasets \
 and confirm it aligns with your project goals.
-Some coverage across MNI brain maps may vary (e.g., Juelich and Talairach).
+Some coverage across MNI brain maps may vary (e.g., Juelich and Talairach) and \
+probabilistic atlases will have a certain level of smoothing as a result of masking the data by the atlas.

 .. list-table::
    :header-rows: 1